docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 We opened the ports *80* and *443*.
 External requests will be routed through them towards destination services.
 The proxy is attached to the *proxy* network and has the mode set to *swarm*.
 The proxy must belong to the same network as the listener.
 They will exchange information whenever a service is created or removed.

+!!! info
+	If you name the service something other than *proxy*, you have to pass the environment variable `SERVICE_NAME` on creation.
+The value of `SERVICE_NAME` has to be the same as the name of the service.

 Let's deploy the demo service.
 It consists of two containers; *mongo* is the database and *vfarcic/go-demo* is the actual service that uses it.
 They will communicate with each other through the *go-demo* network.
 Since we want to expose only *vfarcic/go-demo* to the "outside" world and keep the database "private", only the *vfarcic/go-demo* container will attach itself to the *proxy* network.

 ```bash